vipulpathak113/FrontendInterviewQuestions/README.md

 Ex: if dependency is 3.4.2 it supports for 3.4.*(means on npm install if 3.4.2 is available then it will update it not 3.5.0)
 --------------------------------------------------------------------------------------------------
 - **package-lock.json** : Have snapshot of whole dependency tree.
 It locks the dependency tree.
-        - if a user deletes the node modules n package-lock and do npm install then package-lock will have version as per semantic and not as package.json
+        - if a user deletes the node modules and package-lock and do npm install then package-lock will have version as per semantic and not as package.json
         - if a user deletes the node modules but keep package-lock and do npm install then package-lock will have same version as package.json (Recommended)
         - if a user manually update package.json with a version which remain in semantic then package-lock will remain within semantic ver.
         - if a user manually update package.json with a version which is outside in semantic then package-lock will override the version